It’s important to recognize success and to celebrate both your work and the work of your colleagues.

 Marking the end of a project allows you to begin the next one.

-If you say to yourself after an audition ‘Job done.’ then that is recognition enough.
+For instance, if you say to yourself after an audition ‘Job done.’ then that is recognition enough.

 If you are a normal working actor seeing the Oscars can cause you confusion as to how you should celebrate.
 You certainly can’t match the Oscars in size and scope.
 Yet, you work in the movies and the Oscars are about the movies.

-It’s important to consider how you can recognize and celebrate your work and success.
+Consider how you can recognize and celebrate your work and success.